Education Act 1964

 The Education Act 1964 (c.
 82) was an act of the Parliament of the United Kingdom.
-It made provisions in two areas which were previously not permitted by the Education Act 1944.
+It made provisions in two areas which were previously not permitted by the Education Act 1944 (7 & 8 Geo.
+6. c.
+31).
 These provisions included the setting up of Middle Schools, and the funding of education for pupils in Special Schools beyond compulsory school age.

+Subsequent developments

-The Act was repealed in its entirety by the Education Act 1996, which incorporated its provisions into broader legislatory reform.
+The whole act was repealed by section 582(2) of, and part I of schedule 38 to, the Education Act 1996, which came into force on 1 November 1996.